PacoReinaCampo/MPSoC-DV/quality/tex/operation/chapters/chapter3.md

 - Ensuring that design and development activities are conducted by qualified personnel.
 - Documenting design and development processes and outcomes.

-## Design and Development Planning
+## DESIGN AND DEVELOPMENT PLANNING

 The organization must plan the design and development process, including: